 - Nose Drops, made with 10 cc saline solution and 100 mg Lincomycin, can be used several times a day to clean junk out of the airway and support the puppy’s immune response.
 The mucus lining is mostly water, and therefore saline nose drops or nebulizers help prevent dehydration of this mucus layer and supports immune function.

 - Supportive care cannot be understated.
 If puppies are nutritionally challenged because they are not eating, they have little immune defense against the invading organism.
-Puppy Gatorade and high fat high protein baby food are good support for the tiny baby.
+Electrolytes such as Breeder’s Edge Puppy Lyte and high fat high protein baby food are good support for the tiny baby.
 Parasites will suppress the immune system and complicate prevention and treatment, so it is vital to make sure your puppy is parasite-free.

 Respiratory issues are a big concern between weaning and moving the puppies to their “forever home”!
 Once a puppy is coughing, it can take three to six weeks to totally resolve the issue.
 Remember to start a prevention plan including ventilation, disinfection, and vaccination, and your care will successfully move a litter from nursing mom to their next best friend!

 If you need help with uri in dogs, call us at 800.786.4751.

 Tired of treating uri in puppies in every litter?
 Learn tips, techniques and solutions for how to treat an upper respiratory infection in a puppy.